New Zealand v England scoreboard

-Auckland, March 25, 2018 (AFP) - - Scoreboard at the close of the New Zealand first innings in the first Test against England in Auckland on Sunday:
+Auckland, March 26, 2018 (AFP) - - Completed scoreboard in the first Test between New Zealand and England in Auckland on Monday:

 England first innings 58 (C. Overton 33 not out; Boult 6-32, Southee 4-25)